dtudk/dcc-git-course-conflicts/README.md

 and simply do what it says.

-### Resolution 4 -- merge
+### Resolution 3 -- merge

 In this case a merge will not be applicable since the branches are *meant* to be coherent (i.e. every commit needs to be 1-1).
+In `git` words this is called *being able to fast-forward*.
 A merge would result in the local branch having a different history from the remote, although the content would be the same.
-Thus meaning that you would never be able to push from this branch.
+Thus meaning that you would never be able to push from your local branch to the remote branch.

 ## Tutorial 2